alextemurov/CIS4400-HW1/README.md

 Each night in New York City, thousands of yellow taxis traverse the grid, picking up and dropping off passengers, or remaining idle in less optimal locations while demand exists nearby.
 These inefficiencies are not random; they follow discernible patterns that are evident in the data.

-This project involves constructing a data warehouse based on NYC yellow taxi trip records.
-The objective is to provide taxi operators and city planners with a clear, queryable representation of passenger movement, enabling proactive vehicle positioning to meet demand efficiently.
+This project involves building a data warehouse from NYC yellow taxi trip records.
+The objective is to provide taxi operators and city planners with a clear, queryable representation of passenger movement, enabling proactive vehicle positioning to efficiently meet demand.

 Three questions drive everything: